Entering the European market for candles

 Tips:

-• Study consumer prices in your target segment to determine your price and adjust your cost accordingly.
-Your candles’ quality and price must match what is expected in your chosen target segment.
+- Study consumer prices in your target segment to determine your price and adjust your cost accordingly.
+Your quality and price must match your target segment.

-• Calculate your prices regularly and carefully, especially if the prices of your raw materials fluctuate.
-When raw material prices pressure your margin for a longer period, consider increasing your price or finding an alternative.
+- Calculate your prices regularly and carefully, especially if the prices of your raw materials fluctuate.
+When raw material prices put pressure on your margin for a longer period, consider increasing your price or finding an alternative.

 Please review our market information disclaimer.